 After the failure of the Hitachi NAS system, I decided that the small single disk NAS systems were not what I wanted; I wanted a real network server with both a disk server and an email server.
 I spent quite a bit of time looking for the solution.
 I seriously considered a prepackaged NAS system.
 But they were pricey and did not seem to be able to be upgraded nor did they seem very flexible (like they couldn't run a mail server).

 I continued to study the problem and found Amahi.
 Amahi uses Samba and Greyhole for its redundant storage system.
-I used this software for a long time from 2012 until August of this year.
+I used this software for a long time from 2012 until August of 2020.
 I will talk more about Greyhole in the post on system software.

 Finally I settled on the solution of building a server system myself.
 I figured I would run Virtual Box on it and put up an Amahi server in one VM, the mail server in another and still be able to add VMs for other purposes.